 - Installation of other than standard equipment, including ski-spreaders, bumpers, pack racks, etc., could severely affect the stability and safety of your vehicle.
 Avoid adding on accessories that alter the basic vehicle configuration. - The snowmobile engine can be stopped by activating the emergency cut-out switch, tether switch or by turning off the key. - Whenever the vehicle is parked outdoors, overnight or for a long period, it is suggested to protect it against the inclemency of the weather with a snowmobile cover. - Do not lubricate throttle and/or brake cables and housings. - Only perform procedures as detailed in this manual.
-Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures. - Clean and check operation of the headlight, taillight and brake light. - These vehicles are designed for the driver only.
-No provisions have been made for a passenger. - Should removal of a nylon lock nut be required when undergoing repairs/ disassembly, always replace by new ones.
+Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures. - Clean and check operation of the headlight, taillight and brake light. - Should removal of a nylon lock nut be required when undergoing repairs/ disassembly, always replace by new ones.
 Tighten as specified in the applicable Shop Manual.